keepi-media/deck-royale/README.md

 The usage is simple and it is meant to be used as a Progressive Web Application as well.
 I tried to make the styling more faithfull to the mockups.

-## Known bugs
-The data is rendered on Deck view but not shown (trying to solve it until now)

 ### How to use it?
 Just clone and install with:
 ```